canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Create a tmate client machine

-To imitate a `Tmate` client, we can add a machine on Juju and install `Tmate`.
+To imitate a tmate client, we can add a machine on Juju and install tmate.

 ```
 juju add-machine